 - Unsuitable ovenware may crack.
 Porcelain or ceramic ovenware can have small perforations in the handles or lids.
 These perforations conceal a cavity below.
 Any moisture that penetrates this cavity could cause the ovenware to crack.
-Only use microwave-safe ovenware. - If using the appliance in microwave mode only, placing cookware and containers made of metal inside the appliance may cause sparks when the appliance is operating.
-This will damage the appliance.
+Only use microwave-safe ovenware. - If using the appliance in microwave mode only, placing cookware and containers made of metal or featuring metal detailing inside the appliance may cause sparks when the appliance is operating.
+This may damage the appliance.
 Never use metal containers when using the appliance in microwave mode only.
-Use only microwave-safe cookware or, alternatively, the microwave in combination with a type of heating.

-⚠ Warning - Risk of electric shock!
+Marning - Risk of electric shock!